vorwieger/modular-link/README.md

 Inspired by the nice project "https://github.com/shaduzlabs/pink-0" I build my own module with some modifications in terms of used components.
 The software part has been completely rewritten.

-The company that offers an Ableton Link device as a stand-alone product should not go unmentioned: Missing Link from http://circuithappy.com (By the way I have no affiliation with this company).
+The company that offers an Ableton Link device as a stand-alone product should not go unmentioned: _Missing Link_ from [Circuit Happy](https://circuithappy.com) (By the way I have no affiliation with this company).

 ### Changes/Features
 * Complete rewrite of methods for the trigger outputs